rockthejvm/rockthejvm-site/src/content/articles/the-brilliance-of-materialized-values-in-akka-streams.md

 future.onComplete(_ => println("Stream is done!"))
 ```

-Notice that the Jedi value has a <em>meaning</em>, which is that the future can be monitored for completion and you can tell when the stream has finished running.
-Also notice that the Jedi value has <em>no connection whatsoever</em> with the elements being shoved into the stream.
+Notice that the Jedi value has a _meaning_, which is that the future can be monitored for completion and you can tell when the stream has finished running.
+Also notice that the Jedi value has _no connection whatsoever_ with the elements being shoved into the stream.
 That function that picks the right argument from the two arguments supplied to it can also be written as:

 ```scala
 source.via(flow).toMat(sink)(Keep.right).run() // Keep.right is exactly (a, b) => b